 This Guide also contains sample compensation committee charters as Exhibits, which have been updated to reflect the changes required to be made as a result of the implementation by the exchanges of certain provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank").
-These Exhibits aim to be useful in assisting a compensation committee in performing its functions.
-However, it would be a mistake for any public company to simply copy The creation of charters requires experience and published models. careful thought.
+These Exhibits are intended to assist a compensation committee in performing its designated functions.
+However, it would be a mistake for any public company to simply copy published models.
+The creation of charters requires experience and careful thought.
 It is not necessary that a company have every guideline and procedure that another company has to be "state of the art" in its governance practices.
-When taken too far, an overly broad committee charter can be counterproductive.
-For example, if a charter explicitly requires the compensation committee to review a particular type of compensation arrangement or take other action, and the compensation committee has not taken that action, the failure may be considered evidence of lack of due care.
+When taken too far, an overly broad or detailed committee charter can be counterproductive.
+For example, if a charter explicitly requires the compensation committee to review a particular type of compensation arrangement, meet a stated number of times each year or take other action, and the compensation committee has not taken that action, the failure may be considered evidence of lack of due care.
 Therefore, we recommend that each company tailor its compensation committee charter and written procedures to what is necessary and practical for the particular company.

-This Guide is not intended as legal advice, cannot take into account particular facts and circumstances and generally does not address individual state corporate laws.
+This Guide is not intended as legal advice, cannot take into account particular facts and circumstances (including the extent to which certain federal fiduciary laws may apply to a given compensation committee) and generally does not address individual state corporate laws.

-© March 2016 Wachtell, Lipton, Rosen & Katz All rights reserved.
+© March 2017 Wachtell, Lipton, Rosen & Katz All rights reserved.